 I would love to hear from American soldiers or people who did business, or are doing business in Vietnam, and, of course, I would love to hear from the diasporic community and readers in Vietnam today.

 If you’d like to see my Asian character in action, the Amazon link is below.
-And, if you have a Kindle, the book will be available for free from June 19 - June 23.

 Thank you so much for reading!